cl-test-grid/cl-test-grid/agent/README.md

 =============

-`test-grid-agent:agent` is a lisp object able to manage test exectuion by subordinate lisp implementations (executables) and submit test resutls to server.
+`test-grid-agent:agent` is a lisp object able to manage test execution by subordinate lisp implementations (executables) and submit test results to server.

 It is created with function `test-grid-agent:make-agent` and has 3 required configuration properties: